Skip navigation

 Department: Social Sciences

-My research expertise includes:
+My research interests include:

-- industrially farmed animals
+- industrial farming and industrially farmed animals (pigs specifically)

-- environmental, ecological and multispecies justice.
+- environmental, ecological and multispecies justice

 Ekaterina Gladkova